chenhongqiao/QuizDolphin/README.md

 This system contains useful analytical functions so teachers can easily see how students did and students can easily see their improvements.

 This system stores all the information in the backend and limits user's access to data by verifying their identities on api request.
-This system only stores user's hashed password to ensure their password's plaintext won't be leaked even if our database is tempered.
+This system only stores user's hashed password to ensure their password's plaintext won't be leaked even if our database is tempered (To be specific, )

 Quiz Dolphin is production ready and can be deployed easily with docker.
 Try it out on your device!